LakshmiSravya123/Mind_Mend/replit.md

 - **Form Management**: React Hook Form with Zod validation for type-safe form handling
 - **State Management**: TanStack Query for server state, caching, and synchronization
 - **Date Handling**: date-fns library for date manipulation and formatting

+## Repository Information

+- **GitHub**: Ready for deployment to GitHub with comprehensive documentation
+- **License**: MIT License for open-source distribution
+- **Documentation**: Complete README.md, CONTRIBUTING.md, and deployment guides included
+- **Environment**: .env.example provided for easy setup
+- **Deployment**: Compatible with Vercel, Netlify, Railway, Render, and other platforms